MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/embedded-canvas-app-actions.md

 Navigates the host model-driven form to a main form and displays the specified row.
 * **entityName** - A required string parameter that specifies the parent table of the main form.
 * **formName** - A required string parameter that specifies the name of the main form to navigate to.
-* **recordId** - A required string parameter, that specifies the ID of the record to display in the main form.
+* **recordId** - A required string parameter, that specifies the ID of the row to display in the main form.

 Calling the NavigateToMainForm method can show the following error messages.